 Condensed coconut milk

 Condensed coconut milk is a rich and creamy, slightly gooey ingredient widely used in both sweet and savory recipes, including this Vegan Martabak Manis!
 It is made by simmering coconut milk and sugar together until most of the water content evaporates, resulting in a thick, sweet, and indulgent product.
-Condensed coconut milk adds a luxurious texture, a hint of tropical flavor, and a touch of sweetness to desserts, making it a delightful addition.

 If condensed coconut milk is not readily available, a suitable substitution is condensed oat milk.
 Condensed oat milk offers an even creamier consistency and comparable sweetness.